Rosemol-Jose/speech-emotion-recognition-/README.md

 # speech-emotion-recognition-done using cnn-lstm networks

-Dataset used is 4 classes from the EMODB Berlin Database for emotions
+Dataset used is 4 classes from the EMODB Berlin Emotional Speech Database

 step 1: visualising an input audio sample which is done using input.py